-I don’t fully appreciate the Dave Matthews Band’s jams, but Matthews’ gravelly tones provide a great vocal foil for Harris on this tragic duet.
+I don’t appreciate the Dave Matthews Band’s hookless jams, but Matthews’ gravelly tones are a great vocal foil for Harris on this tragic duet.
 ‘My Antonia’ is another Harris original, from Red Dirt Girl, an album Harris largely wrote herself.
 It’s based on Willa Cather’s 1918 novel My Ántonia, about pioneers in Nebraska in the 19th century.

 #7 (You Can Never Tell) C’est La Vie

 from Luxury Liner, 1977

 Harris has covered some unlikely songs in her career – Jimi Hendrix’s ‘May This Be Love’ and Donna Summer’s ‘On The Radio’ are two surprising pieces that she’s brought into her catalogue.
 She made Chuck Berry’s ‘(You Can Never Tell) C’est La Vie’ into a #6 country hit in 1977, featuring Ricky Skaggs on cajun fiddle.

 from Evangeline, 1981

 Robbie Robertson wrote ‘Evangeline’ the night before The Band’s Last Waltz concert.
 The original broadcast version was accordingly ragged; the Harris duet with Rick Danko, used in the movie, was recorded later on the MGM soundstage.
 Harris recorded her own version of the song for 1981’s Evangeline, with Dolly Parton and Linda Ronstadt on harmony vocals.

 #5 Pancho and Lefty

 from Luxury Liner, 1977

 ‘Pancho and Lefty’ is now Texas Troubadour Townes Van Zandt’s best-known song, and Harris was the first artist to cover it.
 Harris’ pure voice is a great platform for Van Zandt’s parable about two wayward outlaws.
 Harris’ duet with Don Williams on ‘If I Needed You’ on 1981’s Cimarron is another ace Van Zandt cover.